 Below are indoor plants that do not need a lot of light, so they can be placed on the north windows and in dark corners:

-Hamedoraea, eight feathery palm (Chamaedorea)
+Hamedoraea, or feathery palm (Chamaedorea)

 One of the most unassuming palms.
 It is undemanding to the location, in winter it transfers room temperature and rare spraying.
 This home flower, not loving bright light, well growing in hydroponics.

 Many species and hybrids with attractively painted leaves.
 Requires high humidity, but not spraying.
 Does not take out drafts.

 In winter, you need to put in a brighter place than in summer.
 This is a houseplant that does not need a lot of light, in addition, it is tolerant to a warm room.
 Be careful when spraying - the wrap and the inflorescence in the form of a cob can not stand the moisture.
 Do not water abundantly.